 - Purchase a rechargeable smartcard called EasyCard or iPass.
 Either card is good for taking public transport to and from Sun Moon.
 You can get a rechargeable card at any major train station or convenience store in Taiwan.

-How to get to Sun Moon Lake in Taiwan
+How to get to Sun Moon Lake Taiwan

 The easiest way to get to Sun Moon Lake is by taking the Sun Moon Lake bus from Taichung.
 The bus journey takes about two hours.

-If you are coming from Taipei, there are a handful of options as well.
+If you are coming from Taipei, there are a handful of options.

 And if you are visiting Alishan and want to visit Sun Moon Lake right after, it is possible to get to Sun Moon Lake via public bus.